shahhyash/WheresTheFile/README.md

 We read the file manifest into a struct to only read a manifest once during our implementation.
 We also only send over modified files in a compressed buffer during push.

 ## General Implementation Notes
 Our client commands are implemented as detailed in the project guide.
+(Note: We start our manifest at version=2 for our configuration checking.)

 We detail the structure and modularity of our .c files below:
 - client_cmds: Contains functions to execute the client commands as well as setup communication with the server.